ayecue/greybel-languageserver/packages/node/README.md

 [![greybel-languageserver](https://circleci.com/gh/ayecue/greybel-languageserver.svg?style=svg)](https://circleci.com/gh/ayecue/greybel-languageserver)

-Language server for GreyScript.
-Provides several features such as auto-completion, hover tooltips and more.

-Should work with any other client which is following [LSP standards](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide).
-Feel free to take a look at a full [implementation](https://github.com/ayecue/greybel-vs) into VSCode.
+greybel-languageserver` is a Language Server for GreyScript that offers a variety of features, including:

+- Auto-completion
+- Hover tooltips
+- Syntax highlighting and more

+This language server is compatible with any client that follows the [LSP standards](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide).

+For an example of how it integrates with a popular editor, take a look at the [examples](#example-implementations).

-## Supported providers
+## Supported Providers

-It supports the following providers:
+`greybel-languageserver` supports the following language server protocol (LSP) features:

-- completion
-- hover
-- color
+- **Completion**: Auto-completion suggestions for code.
+- **Hover**: Displays information about a symbol when you hover over it.
+- **Color**: Color information for syntax highlighting and theming.
-- definition
+- **Definition**: Navigate to the definition of a symbol.
-- formatter
-- signature help
-- document symbol
-- workspace symbol
-- diagnostic
-- semantic tokens
+- **Formatter**: Automatically format the code according to set rules.
+- **Signature Help**: Shows function or method signatures while typing.
+- **Document Symbol**: Lists all symbols in a document (e.g., functions, classes).
+- **Workspace Symbol**: Search for symbols across the workspace.
+- **Diagnostic**: Provides error, warning, and information diagnostics.
+- **Semantic Tokens**: Enhanced token classification for syntax highlighting and analysis.

 ## Install